Dion DiMucci: Mature and Christian music period (1969–1986)

 For the next few years, Dion's music became radically different, moving to more contemplative and mature material.
 He released several albums essentially as a singer-songwriter, to moderate sales, moving to the Warner Brothers label in 1969.

 A live reunion show with the Belmonts at Madison Square Garden was recorded on June 2, 1972.
 It was released as a live album by Warner, titled Reunion: Live at Madison Square Garden, the following year.
 In 1973, Dion and the original Belmonts performed together again, doing a sold-out concert at the Nassau Coliseum in Long Island, New York.
 However, no recording of the 1973 reunion was released.
 This was followed in 1975 by the album Born to Be with You produced by Phil Spector.
 The album was a commercial failure, but was praised by artists such as Jason Pierce of Spiritualized and Pete Townshend of The Who, with the track "Only You Know" being sampled by Pulp front man Jarvis Cocker for his single "Don't Let Him Waste Your Time" (from his 2006 solo album Jarvis).

 In 1978, Dion released an album drawing on many of his teenage influences, Return of the Wanderer, another commercial failure.

 In December 1979, there was a radical spiritual change in Dion, who had become a born again Christian.
 Thereafter, his recordings for several years were in a contemporary Christian vein, in which he released five albums on the DaySpring Records label, a division of Word Records in Waco, Texas.
 These albums reflecting his evangelical Christian convictions were Inside Job (1980), Only Jesus (1981), I Put Away My Idols (1983) which charted at No. 37, Seasons (1984), Kingdom in the Streets (1985) and Velvet & Steel (1986).
 Several singles were successfully released to Christian radio, notably "Still in the Spirit" from Kingdom in the Streets.

 In 1984, Dion was nominated for a GMA Dove Award (Christian Music Award) for the album I Put Away My Idols.
-He was also nominated for Grammy Award for Best Gospel Vocal Performance, Male for the same album.
+He was also nominated for a Grammy Award for Best Gospel Vocal Performance, Male for the same album.
+Dion was ranked 23rd of all Christian artists during the 1980s.

-On September 24, 1985, Dion was a guest on 100 Huntley Street.